HMouaziz/ksp-ro-renderer/README.md

 ## Description

 The Solar System Renderer application offers a detailed and interactive 3D representation of the solar system.
 It features accurate orbits and planetary data, allowing users to explore and learn about the celestial bodies within our solar system.
-This project is an enhancement of a , now with improved orbital accuracy(excepts for moons, i haven't figured out how to handle them yet).
+This project is an enhancement of [solar-system-3d-map](https://github.com/HMouaziz/solar-system-3d-map), now with improved orbital accuracy(excepts for moons, i haven't figured out how to handle them yet).

 ## Installation